DevCrafterLZY/TAB/README.md

 ### Data preparation

 Prepare Data.
-You can obtain the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/193BZapw_ZdWIe5Yu80bObfVzbLDDo-Mj/view).
+You can obtain the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1bZNLl5hoo1V4DfqMiPKJxHUGuX9C26WC/view).
 Then place the downloaded data under the folder `./dataset`.

+### Checkpoints preparation
+Dwonload the checkpoints of foundational models.
+You can obtain the checkpoints from [Google Drive](https://drive.google.com/drive/folders/1dW0a82VkgCnTihBHUfiRysocV1d3BJm_?usp=sharing).
+Then place the downloaded checkpoints under the folder `ts_benchmark/baselines/LLM/checkpoints` or `TAB/ts_benchmark/baselines/pretrain/checkpoints`.

 ### Train and evaluate model